zulubit/rain/docs/components.md

 })
 ```

-When a component throws an error, RainJS will:
+When a component throws an error, RainWC will:
 1. Log the error with context
 2. Render a fallback error UI
 3. Prevent the error from breaking other components